rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

 ## Compiling and Running on Summit

-To run this program on Summit, you must first load the CUDA module:
+To run this program on Summit, first loading the CUDA module:

 ```
 $ module load cuda
 ```

-Now compile the program:
+Compiling the program:

 ```
 $ make
 ```

-Now submit the job using the `submit.lsf` batch script (make sure to change `PROJ123` to a project you are associated with:
+Submitting the job using the `submit.lsf` batch script (make sure to change `PROJ123` to a project you are associated with:

 ```
 $ bsub submit.lsf
 ```

-You can check the status of your job with the `jobstat` command.
-Once your job has completed, you can view the results in the output file named `add_vec.JOBID`
+Checking the status of your job with the `jobstat` command.
+Once your job has completed, viewing the results in the output file named `add_vec.JOBID`

 ```
 $ cat add_vec.JOBID